ECCC-ASTD-MRD/librmn/src/fst/README.md

     fst_record* record
 );

 //!
-Read the next record (data and all) that corresponds to the previously-set search criteria
+Read the next record (data and all) that corresponds to the search criteria
 //!
 Search through linked files, if any
 //! \return TRUE (1) if able to read a record, FALSE (0) or a negative number otherwise (not found or error) int32_t fst24_read_next(